repodono/repodono.buildout/README.rst

 This will need to be written up as a separate document, but for now the following are the core guidelines:

+- Aim for 100% test coverage during development; tests are counted.
-- Aim for 100% test coverage on release
+- Require 100% test coverage on release
 - PEP8 compliance (use flake8 supplied with build scripts)
+- Commit messages must follow the 50/72 format: first line max 50 characters, then two new line characters, then a descriptive message on what was done with lines no longer than 72 characters.